Pio Filippani Ronconi: Biography

-He was born out of a very ancient black aristocratic family, his father being Count Fulvio Filippani Ronconi and his mother Anita Tamagno, tracing back to the Roman patriciate.
+He was born out of a black aristocratic family, his father being Count Fulvio Filippani Ronconi and his mother Anita Tamagno, tracing back to the Roman patriciate.
 He grew up in Spain until the Civil War, when his mother was shot by Republicans after which he and his family returned to Italy.
 By this period he was competent in Italian, Spanish, Catalan, Arabic, Greek and Latin, and later studied several additional languages including Turkish, Hebrew, Chinese, Tibetan, Sanskrit and Persian among others.
 Due to his wide command of languages, he worked for the Italian radio company EIAR as a foreign news reader.

 At the same time, his spiritual interests brought him to study and practice the tantras, and to know Julius Evola, Arturo Reghini and other members of the Ur Group.
 He thoroughly studied tantrism and gnosticism, in different cultural contexts, as well as the faiths and rituals of ancient Italy, from the Iguvine Tablets to Ancient Roman religion.

 When Italy entered World War II (10 June 1940), he enlisted as a volunteer, fighting in Libya.
 He was wounded twice and he was decorated for his valour.
 After the fall of Benito Mussolini and the creation of the Italian Social Republic, he enlisted in the Italian SS-Legion, later reorganized as the 29th Division of the Waffen-SS "Italia" reaching the rank of Obersturmführer.
 He fought at Nettuno, receiving the Second-Class Iron Cross during the battle.
 He was probably the last surviving member of the Bataillon "Degli Oddi".

 After the end of the war he continued his studies, getting to know Massimo Scaligero personally and through him the works of Rudolf Steiner.
-He then elaborated his own conception of anthroposophy, cleansed by its Christian aspects and focused on the ancient Indo-European paganism.
+He then elaborated his own conception of anthroposophy, cleansed of its Christian aspects and focused on the ancient Indo-European paganism.
 In 1959 he became a key pupil of Giuseppe Tucci, the most important Italian orientalist at the time.
 He taught both at the University of Naples "L'Orientale" and at the School of Orientalistics in Venice.